Monday, December 31, 2012

 Cote de Beaune Burgundy France

-Although some aspects of the vintage 2004 resemble more of 2001, it also seems to be a good compromise between 2002 and 2006, two vintages with great whites and some interesting reds for those who will do the effort to search, taste then pick and choose the right producers and vineyards.
+Although some aspects of the 2004 vintage resemble more of 2001, it also seems to be a good compromise between 2002 and 2006, two vintages with great whites and some interesting reds for those who will make an effort to search, taste, and pick and choose the right producers and vineyards.

-Overall, I think that this wine was really well crafted as it has great texture and structure, and the finish still has plenty of fruit to overcome the tannins and green notes on the finish.
+Overall, I think this wine was really well crafted.
+It has great texture and structure, and the finish still has plenty of fruit to overcome the tannins and green notes.

-Yet, it is still too young and green, in my opinion, and deserves a bit more time to get more integrated.
-Hoping that the green notes will somewhat diminish too, yet I'm not so sure about that as usually green notes, astringency, and bitterness never really disappear even with time, as if not ripe enough to start with, they will remain.
+Yet, it is still too young and green, in my opinion, and deserves a bit more time to integrate.
+I hope that the green notes will diminish, too, but I'm not so sure about that.
+Green notes, astringency, and bitterness never really disappear, even with time; if they are not ripe enough to start with, they will remain.

 Enjoy,